martheknijff/recipe-book/README.md

-# CodeRefinery recipe book
+# Our CodeRefinery recipe book

 We use this repository to teach Git and also to collect some nice recipes.

 This exercise is created from https://github.com/coderefinery/recipe-book-template.
 If you wish to improve the exercise itself, please direct your pull requests